 Step 1: Start the cleaning process by removing all furnishings and other items from your deck.
 From here you can also examine your deck for harmful nails or splintering areas.
 Sand down any fragmented sheets with 80-coarseness sandpaper and a discretionary post sander.
 Eliminate any rotted sheets or beams and nail in any jutting nail heads to forestall tangles.

 Step 2: Before really applying the deck cleaner, be certain to get your deck wet completely over the entire space.
 Follow the instructions on the container of the cleaning solution.
 At that point, apply the cleaner to a wet or dry surface utilizing the nursery sprayer on your hose.
-Work the cleaner into the loads up with the fibers of your brush and allow it to sit for the assigned time (typically around 10 minutes) before washing the cleaning solution with the hose fitted with a high-pressure spout.
+Work the cleaner into the loads up with the fibers of your brush and allow it to sit for the assigned time.
+Then wash the cleaning solution with the hose fitted with a high-pressure spout.

 Step 3: When complete, allow the deck to dry for approximately 48 hours before proceeding on to the deck staining process.
-At this point in the process, it’s important to check on the weather for the upcoming days to ensure dryness and no rain in the forecast.
+At this point in the process, it’s important to check on the weather for the upcoming days.
+You want to ensure dryness and no rain in the forecast.

 Step 4: Set up the sealer as well as stain as per the instructions, taking into consideration to combine the two to guarantee an even staining over the outside of your deck.